 - AREMI spatial data platform for the Australian energy industry

-- Open data policy Australian Government
+- Open data Australian Government

-- Open data toolkit and information Australian Government
+- Data availability and use Australian Government

 - Productivity Commission report on data availability and use Australian Government